 Are Stay at Home Moms Better Parents?

 Motherhood is Tough

 Part of the problem is that motherhood is thankless, tireless work, a job that doesn’t see fruits of its labors until months, years, or even decades later, if ever.
 You don’t get immediate results despite improved and more concerted efforts to get them, and that’s hard.
 Because when I start a task I very much prefer to be able to go start to finish in one go, and devote my undivided attention to the task.
 So, when my child interrupts my “best-laid plans” to clean the bathroom, (or get a shower in) during their nap time by either refusing to nap or getting up earlier than expected, it frustrates me.
 I feel anger rising in my chest as I think out loud “Why can’t you just sleep for once?!
 Can’t you see Mommy’s busy (or tired, or ___)?”

 And, man, that doesn’t make me feel like a great nurturer or mother.

 I feel like I’ve become like those dozens of moms I’ve seen in public and judged in my heart through the years, saying “I’d never do that to my child!” or “I’d never treat my child like that.”

 But, I do yell at my kids.
 I sigh when they ask me to read the same book to them for the third time in a row.
 I push them off my leg so I can finish cleaning the kitchen, ignoring their pleas of “Hold me.”

 Maybe I have become one of those mothers.

-The Decision to Stay at Home
+Deciding to Stay at Home with Baby

 So, while I can boast about my (self-righteous) decision to stay home because it is what is best for my children, is it really the best when I treat my children like inconveniences?
 Like burdens?
 Like nuisances?
 No!
 If that’s how I truly feel, it may better if I didn’t stay-at-home.